cofob/fastside/README.md

 Fastside's routing is minimal, similar to Farside, but includes an additional `/@cached/<service>#<path>` endpoint, which utilizes browser caching to achieve instant redirects without waiting for server responses.

+## Why does this fork exist?

+Farside operates very slowly for some reason.
+The ping from my machine to their server in the USA is 300 ms, and a redirect request takes about 1 second to process (!).
+This means that processing a redirect takes 700 ms, which is incredibly long for such a simple task.
+On the other hand, Fastside processes requests in 200-300 ms (taking my internet into account).
+Additionally, the web server at fastside.link supports http3, which saves us an additional 100-150 ms.

 ## To Do